fluencelabs/nox/externalstorage/README.md

 The private key is required to work with the MRU to verify ownership of the content.

-As a key you can use generated key for Ethereum:
+You can use existing Ethereum key:

 ```scala
 import java.math.BigInteger